 No, Fraxel treatment does not hurt.
 Before starting treatment, we will apply a topical anesthetic to the area to be treated.
 You may feel some heat during treatment, but this is minimized by a chilled spray of air using the Cool Roller tip technology.
 Some patients have described a sunburn sensation after treatment, which can be soothed by applying cold compresses.

 The Fraxel re:stor laser is designed to produce great results with very little downtime.
 Besides the sunburn sensation and mild redness, there are very few reported side effects.
 Generally, the 1927 wavelength is more tolerable to patients because it only treats the superficial layers of the skin.

-To learn more about fractional laser skin resurfacing with the Fraxel re:stor system, please contact Dr. Pearl’s practice by calling (650) 964-6600.
+To learn more about fractional laser skin resurfacing with the Fraxel re:stor system, please contact Dr. Ereso’s practice by calling (650) 964-6600.